gatech-arcs/drupal-people-migrate/Migration-example-info.md

 * **dependencies:** Just like in case of migration groups, this segment is used to define modules on which the migration depends.
 When one of these required modules are missing / removed, the migration is automatically removed.
 * **migration_dependencies:** This element is used to mention IDs of other migrations which must be run before this migration.
 For example, if we are importing articles and their authors, we need to import author data first so that we can refer to the author's ID while importing the articles.
 Note that we can leave this undefined for now as we do not have any other migrations defined.
 I defined this section only after I finished writing the migrations for tags, files, etc.

-# Migration definition: Source
+## Migration definition: Source

 Ref: [migrate_plus.migration.program_data.yml](config/install/migrate_plus.migration.program_data.yml)

-Once done with the meta-data, we define the source of the migration data with the _source_ element in the YAML.
+Once done with the metadata, we define the source of the migration data with the _source_ element in the YAML.

 * **plugin:** The plugin responsible for reading the source data.
 In our case we use the _migrate_source_csv_ module which provides the source plugin _csv_.
 * **path:** Path to the data source file - in this case, the [program.data.csv](import/program/program.data.csv) file.